-14 Sexy Women’s-Mag Headlines That Will Make You Go Ahh-OOH-Ga
+14 Sexy Women’s Mag Headlines That Will Make You Go AhhOOHga

-You might reasonably assume the article “Rihanna’s Butt in This Tracksuit Is Straight Boi-Oi-Oing” appeared on a men’s lifestyle website trafficking primarily in soft-core porn.
+You might reasonably assume the article “Rihanna’s Butt in This Tracksuit Is Straight Boi-Oi-Oing” appeared on a men’s lifestyle website trafficking primarily in softcore porn.
 You’d be mistaken.
 It’s actually from Cosmopolitan.com, the international women’s website that’s long branded itself as a voice of sex-positive female empowerment.
-In their efforts to combine buzzy topics like “body positivity” and “feminism” with the kind of clickable content audiences crave, many women’s websites seem to have stumbled upon the oldest trick in the internet book: publishing naked-celebrity photos.
-This time, though, the upskirt paparazzi shots that used to crop up on creepy early-aughts blogs like What Would Tyler Durden Do? are cloaked in the guise of female empowerment — after all, isn’t being horny about Rihanna’s butt just a healthy example of sex positivity?
+In their efforts to combine buzzy topics like “body positivity” and “feminism” with the kind of clickable content audiences crave, many women’s websites seem to have stumbled upon the oldest trick in the Internet book: publishing naked celebrity photos.
+This time, though, the upskirt paparazzi shots that used to crop up on creepy early-aughts blogs like What Would Tyler Durden Do? are cloaked in the guise of female empowerment–after all, isn’t being horny about Rihanna’s butt just a healthy example of sex positivity?

 Kylie Jenner Accidentally Flashes Her Crotch to Photographers